evennia/evennia/docs/latest/_sources/Components/OnDemandHandler.md.txt

 ```
 - The `key` can be a string, but also a typeclassed object (its string representation will be used, which normally includes its `#dbref`).
 You can also pass a `callable` - this will be called without arguments and is expected to return a string to use for the `key`.
 Finally, you can also pass [OnDemandTask](evennia.scripts.ondemandhandler.OnDemandTask) entities - these are the objects the handler uses under the hood to represent each task.
 - The `category` allows you to further categorize your demandhandler  tasks to make sure they are unique.
 Since the handler is global, you need to make sure `key` + `category` is unique.
 While `category` is optional, if you use it you must also use it to retrieve your state later.
 - `stages` is a `dict` `{dt: statename}` or `{dt: (statename, callable)}` that represents how much time (in seconds) from _the start of the task_ it takes for that stage to begin.
 In the flower example above, it was 10 hours until the `wilting` state began.
-If a `callable` is also included, this will be called *the first time* that state is checked for (only!).
-The callable takes a `evennia.OnDemandTask` as an argument and allows for tweaking the task on the fly.
-The `dt` can also be a `float` if you desire higher than per-second precision.
+If a callable is included, it will fire the first time that stage is reached.
+This callable takes the current `OnDemandTask` and `**kwargs` as arguments; the keywords are passed on from the `get_stages/dt` methods.
+[See below](#stage-callables) for information about the allowed callables.
 Having `stages` is optional - sometimes you only want to know how much time has passed.
 - `.get_dt()` - get the current time (in seconds) since the task started.
 This is a `float`.
 - `.get_stage()` - get the current state name, such as "flowering" or "seedling".
 If you didn't specify any `stages`, this will return `None`, and you need to interpret the `dt` yourself to determine which state you are in.

 Under the hood, the handler uses  [OnDemandTask](evennia.scripts.ondemandhandler.OnDemandTask) objects.
 It can sometimes be practical to create tasks directly with these, and pass them to the handler in bulk:

 ```python
 from evennia import ON_DEMAND_HANDLER, OnDemandTask